eastmaels/steemblog.github.io/_posts/account/deanliu/2016-11-05_a-walk-into-postcards-a-short-trip-to-okunikko-and-senjogahara-original.md

 - - -

-This page is synchronized from the post: [A Walk into Postcards - A Short Trip to Okunikko and Senjogahara (original)](https://steemit.com/@deanliu/a-walk-into-postcards-a-short-trip-to-okunikko-and-senjogahara-original)
+This page is synchronized from the post: ['A Walk into Postcards - A Short Trip to Okunikko and Senjogahara (original)'](https://steemit.com/@deanliu/a-walk-into-postcards-a-short-trip-to-okunikko-and-senjogahara-original)